Arianee/docs/docs/standard-introduction.md

 The Arianee project standards relate to the Arianee protocol features and are built / updated by bringing together all interested parties.

+## Arianee links

+[Arianee Links](arianee-links) describes how to use arianee links to get certificate ownership and to personnalize links based on your needs

 ## Supported JSON schema

 [Arianee Brand Identity i18n](ArianeeBrandIdentity-i18n) describes the identity of a brand